 - Individuals: upon registration individuals will be sent a link to access the PL on our online learning platform.

-- Whole schools: One staff member must register on behalf of their school.
-They can choose to have a single link to view this together or can email us the names and email addresses of teachers they wish to enrol.
+- Group Booking (up to 25 staff): One staff member must register on behalf of their school and will then be required to email us the names, job titles and email addresses of teachers they wish to enrol.